Teslahaha/documentation/02.client/01.maniaplanet-launcher-configuration/docs.md

 ![](./En_configuration_network.png)

-**Server Port:** when a server is created, it allows you to specify the open port on the local machine onto which clients are able to log.
+**Server Port:** When a server is created, it allows you to specify the open port on your local machine on which clients are able to log.

-**P2P Server Port:** allows you to specify the open port on the local machine onto which other clients are able to log in order to share data.
+**P2P Server Port:** Allows you to specify the open port on the local machine onto which other clients are able to log in order to share data.

-**Client Port:** allows you to specify the open port on the local machine as a client in order to interact with a server.
+**Client Port:** Allows you to specify the open port on the local machine as a client in order to interact with a server.
 If the value is specified at zero (default value), then the client will itself determine which port to open.

-**Number of ports to scan:** allows you to adjust the number of ports to scan in order to detect the servers present on the local area network.
+**Number of ports to scan:** Allows you to adjust the number of ports to scan in order to detect the servers present in the LAN (local area network).

-**Use Local Address:** when a server is created, it allows you to use the local IP address of the machine as an IP address of the server.
+**Use Local Address:** When a server is created, it allows you to use the local IP address of the machine as an IP address of the server.

 *When the option is ticked, the server which is created will be published with the local IP address of the machine instead of its public IP address.

-**Force Server Address:** when a server is created, it allows you to force the IP address of the server with the value specified.
+**Force Server Address:** When a server is created, it allows you to force the IP address of the server into the value specified.

-**Blacklist URL:** allows you to banish unwanted URLs.
+**Blacklist URL:** Allows you to block unwanted URLs.

-**Disable Advertising:** allows you to disable the in-game advertising.
+**Disable Advertising:** Allows you to disable the in-game advertising.

-**Send error reports to NADEO:** if this box is ticked, on each occasion that your game shuts down unexpectedly, an error report, also called a 'log', is sent to the development teams so that they are able to correct the problem.
+**Send error reports to NADEO:** If this box is ticked, on each occasion that your game shuts down unexpectedly, an error report, also called a 'log', is sent to NADEO's developers so that they are able to correct the problem.
 It is therefore very important to leave this box ticked so that **NADEO** is able to improve Mania<span style="color:#00A8FF">**Planet**</span>.
 Error reports are sent automatically thanks to the email sending software installed on your computer (Outlook, Thunderbird, etc.).

-**Check internet connection:** allows you to check whether your Internet connection is active and functional.
+**Check internet connection:** Allows you to check whether your Internet connection is active and functional.

-**Use Proxy:** allows you to use a proxy.
+**Use Proxy:** Allows you to use a proxy, a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.

-**Proxy Login:** enter here the username for the proxy.
+**Proxy Login:** Enter the username for the proxy here.

-**Proxy Password:** enter here the password for the proxy.
+**Proxy Password:** Enter the password for the proxy here.

-### Peer to peer
+### Peer to Peer

 ![](./En_configuration_p2p.png)

-**Enable download:** allows you to download the skins and klaxons shared by the other players present on the online multi-player game server.
+**Enable download:** Allows you to download content (skins, horns, avatars, etc.) shared by other players present on the server of which you are playing

-**Enable upload:** allows you to send your skins and klaxons to the other players present on the server on which you are playing.
+**Enable upload:** Allows you to send your content to the other players present on the server of which you are playing.

-**Maximum cache size:** maximum size allocated for the hosting of the skins and klaxons of the other players on your computer.
-Click on 'Clean the cache' in order to empty the cache.
+**Maximum cache size:** Maximum size allocated for the hosting of third-party content on your computer.
+Click on 'Clean the cache' in order to empty the cache and free up space.

-**Enable locators:** allows you to authorise the downloading and updating of content created by players, directly from a remote server, and not from peer to peer.
+**Enable locators:** Allows you to authorise the downloading and updating of content created by players, directly from a remote server, and not from peer to peer.

-**Auto-update at internet connect:** allows you to check, each time it is started, whether your version of the game is up-to-date.
-If this is not the case, the latest version will be offered to you as a direct download.
+**Auto-update at internet connect:** Allows you to check, each time the game is started, whether your version of the game is up-to-date.
+If this is not enabled, the latest version will be offered to you as a direct download.

-**Update locators from url:** allows you to provide an update of the locators’ content.
+**Update locators from url:** Allows you to provide an update of the locators’ content.

-**Auto-update from locators:** allows you to update the content downloaded automatically.
+**Auto-update from locators:** Allows you to update downloaded content automatically.

 ### Game